Learn Devops Advanced Kubernetes Usage

 * Requirements

-* The Complete Kubernetes Course is a prerequisite to follow this course* You need to be able to setup your own Kubernetes cluster (using kops
+* You need to be able to setup your own Kubernetes cluster (using kops

 * kubeadm